vjar/macvtap-mknod-for-unprivileged-netns/README.md

 ## Configuration

-This tool executes `/bin/macvtap-mknod-targetpid-discovery [...]` to discover which network namespace to access.
+This tool executes `/usr/libexec/macvtap-mknod-targetpid-discovery [...]` to
+discover which network namespace to access.
 From under `/proc/PID/ns` the files `user` and `net` are used to enter the respective namespaces.

 `make install` creates this path as a symbolic link, which points to a script for rootless Podman.
 This can be replaced to support differently initialised network namespaces.
+The link is not removed by `make uninstall`.

 None of the arguments are used for target PID discovery, but all arguments are passed and may be used in custom implementations.